Computability on the space of countable ordinals: Ordinals in descriptive set theory

 \subsection{The computable Lusin separation theorem}

 Lusin's separation theorem states that disjoint $\bolds^1_1$-sets in Baire space can be separated by a Borel set.
 We will split it into two parts: The first has no completeness requirements on the ambient space, makes use of $\min$ (in the form of Proposition \ref{prop:binaryminext}) and provides the separating set.
-The second requires some form of completeness of the ambient space, makes use of $\sup$ (in the form of Theorem \ref{theo:sup}) and translates the separating set into $\mathcal{B}$ as introduced in Subsection \ref{subsec:furtherstructures}.
+The second requires some form of completeness of the ambient space and translates the separating set into $\mathcal{B}$ as introduced in Subsection \ref{subsec:furtherstructures}.

 A very convenient approach to obtain representations of point classes is via characteristic functions into spaces of truth values.
 We will need to recall the $\Sigma^1_1$ and the Borel truth values, and prove some additional properties of these before we can state and prove our first main result of this section.